nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 The `shared` function can return a [shared config](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) that webpack supports, `undefined` to use Nx's default value, or `false` to exclude it from being shared.

-**Note:** We discourage users from overriding the shared configuration.
+> Note: We discourage users from overriding the shared configuration.
 If you have any feedback regarding this feature, we'd love to hear from you--check our [community page](https://nx.dev/community) for links to our Slack and Twitter.

-## Distributed caching with Nx Cloud
+## Distributed computation caching with Nx Cloud

-To use Module Federation well, we recommend you to enable Nx Cloud.
+To use Module Federation well, we recommend that you enable [Nx Cloud](https://nx.app).
 If you haven't enabled it yet when using `create-nx-workspace`, you can do the following.

 ```bash
 nx connect-to-nx-cloud